 3. The Deccan Odyssey

 Route : Delhi to Mumbai

 If you ever wondered what it was like to travel like an Indian Royalty, then you cannot go wrong with The Deccan Odyssey.
-Modelled after the successful ‘Palace on Wheels’, The Deccan Odyssey is the creation of the Maharashtra Tourism Development Corporation (MTDC).
+Modeled after the successful ‘Palace on Wheels’, The Deccan Odyssey is the creation of the Maharashtra Tourism Development Corporation (MTDC).
 This haute, uber luxury train that recreates the bygone era of the British Raj, is decadence personified.
-Go on the Indian Oydssey route which covers Delhi-Sawai Madhopur-Agra-Jaipur-Jodhpur-Udaipur-Vadodara-Mumbai or the Indian Sojourn which covers Delhi-Sawai Madhopur-Jaipur-Agra-Sanchi-Aurangabad-Mumbai.
+Go on the Indian Odyssey route which covers Delhi-Sawai Madhopur-Agra-Jaipur-Jodhpur-Udaipur-Vadodara-Mumbai or the Indian Sojourn which covers Delhi-Sawai Madhopur-Jaipur-Agra-Sanchi-Aurangabad-Mumbai.

 4. The Palace on Wheels